Disney streaming services gaining ground on Netflix - RFI

 The analyst expected Disney streaming services to continue growing, and that its parks, television and movie businesses will recover quickly as Covid-19 vaccines are administered and pent-up demand is unleashed.

-Revenue in that unit plunged more than 50 percent, according to the earnings report.
+Revenue in that unit plunged more than 50 percent, turning it from a big profit engine to a loss on the balance sheet.

+Film and television production has also been disrupted by the pandemic, although much of it resumed in the recently ended quarter, the company reported.

+Disney anticipated an additional billion dollars in costs this year associated with government regulations and safety measures for "employees, talent and guests" as a result of the health crisis.

-Disney also did not release any new films to theaters in the quarter.
+The company also did not release any new films to theaters in the quarter, but stressed anew that it expected to return to debuting movies in cinemas.

+Revenue in the quarter fell 22 percent to $16.25 billion but beat market expectations.
+Disney reported profit of $17 million compared with $2.1 billion in the same period a year earlier.

-Disney shares were up slightly in after-market trades that followed release of the earnings figures.
+Disney shares were up three percent in after-market trades that followed release of the earnings figures.

 © 2021 AFP